 Her recent interpretation of Magda (La Rondine) at the National Opera de Lorraine, Violetta (La Traviata) at the Opera de Massy, Donna Anna (Don Giovanni) on tour in Spain, Antonia (Les Contes d'Hoffmann) at the Opera de Toulon and Portia (Le Marchand de Venise, Reynaldo Hahn) at the Opera de Saint-Etienne confirm her evolution to the Lyric soprano repertoire.

-The two last seasons were rich with her American debut with Violetta (La Traviata) at the New Orleans Opera, Donna Anna (Don Giovanni) at the Angers-Nantes Opera staging by Patrice Caurier and Moshe Leiser and many roles debut with Rosalinde (Die Fledermaus) at the Opera of Avignon, Desdemona (Otello) with the Györ Philharlomic directed by Jose Cura, Fiordiligi (Cosi Fan Tutte) at the Opera de Rouen, Mimi (La Bohème) in tour in Spain, Lisa (Le Pays du Sourire) at the Opera de Tours, Plautine (Le Temple de la Gloire, Rameau) with the Philharmonia Baroque Orchestra in San Francisco and Frasquita (Carmen) at the Aix-en-Provence's Festival staged by Dimitri Tcherniakov.
+The 2015/2016 and 2016/2017 seasons were rich with her American debut with Violetta (La Traviata) at the New Orleans Opera, Donna Anna (Don Giovanni) at the Angers-Nantes Opera staging by Patrice Caurier and Moshe Leiser and many roles debut with Rosalinde (Die Fledermaus) at the Opera of Avignon, Desdemona (Otello) with the Györ Philharlomic directed by Jose Cura, Fiordiligi (Cosi Fan Tutte) at the Opera de Rouen, Mimi (La Bohème) in tour in Spain, Lisa (Le Pays du Sourire) at the Opera de Tours, Plautine (Le Temple de la Gloire, Rameau) with the Philharmonia Baroque Orchestra in San Francisco and Frasquita (Carmen) at the Aix-en-Provence's Festival staged by Dimitri Tcherniakov.

 In concert, she has sung the Haydn's Creation with the Orchestre d'Auvergne, with Jean-François Zygel at the Châtelet's Theater, at the 20th Anniversary Gala Night of the Aspendos Festival in Turkey with the Antalya State Opera and Ballet, Dvorak’s Stabat Mater in Seville, Essouira (Festival les Alizés), at the Festival d'Arromanches, Mozart’s Great Mass in c minor, Rossini's Petite Messe Solennelle and again the Dvorak's Stabat Mater as well as in Sémiramis by Catel (role of Azema) at the Festival de Radio-France et Montpellier.
 Furthermore, she sang the role of Emirène in Adrien by Méhul at the Béla Bartók National Concert Hall in Budapest, the role of Ione in Le Dernier Jour de Pompéi by Joncières and Lilia in Herculaneum by David at the Palazzetto Bru Zane in Venice.
 She was too Hermine (Saphir, David) again in Venice and at the Bouffes du Nord in Paris with the Cercle de l'Harmonie.